icyphy/ptII/ptolemy/actor/lib/fmi/fmus/omc/README.txt

 ptolemy/actor/lib/fmi/fmus/omc/README.txt
 Version: $Id: README.txt 69601 2014-07-30 13:51:01Z cxh $

+The fmus here use the work of James Nutaro.

+The fmus include files from https://github.com/smiz/sparse_fmi

 For information about how to install OpenModelica and export FMUs, see

 http://chess.eecs.berkeley.edu/ptexternal/wiki/Main/OpenModelica